 Will the coronavirus trigger a permanent work-from-home trend?

 Chances are good that remote jobs are here to stay.
-FlexJobs and Global Workplace Analytics discovered that the number of remote workers grew 159% between 2005 and 2017 — and 44% in the past five years alone.
+FlexJobs and Global Workplace Analytics discovered that the number of remote workers grew 159% between 2005 and 2017 and 44% in the past five years alone, — while, of workers allowed to work at home in 2022, 59% are, according to Credit Summit.
 The nearly nationwide self-isolation caused by the coronavirus pandemic will only serve to emphasize the work-from-home benefits: